RHDZMOTA/blog.rhdzmota.com/content/authors/admin/_index.md

 Rodrigo is a **Data Professional** with working experience designing and implementing data architectures & machine-learning pipelines in Python & Scala.
 Due to his academic background, he has strong skills in mathematics, predictive modeling, and financial domain knowledge.
 He has a keen interest in functional programming, artificial intelligence, and distributed systems.

-Currently working at Clip as a **senior data-engineer** and at Western Institute of Technology and Higher Education as a machine-learning & data engineering professor.
+Currently working at Clip as the **Lead Data Engineer** and at Western Institute of Technology and Higher Education as a machine-learning & data engineering professor.